 ‘There was a time, when I was younger, when I would have broken your neck,’ he said.

 I didn’t like the trend the conversation was taking.

 - I don’t know how long it was that I stood there, rooted to the s.
 It may have been a short time.
 It may have been quite a stretch.
 Despair was gripping me, and when that happens you don’t keep looking at your watch.

 Let us say, then, that at some point – five, ten, fifteen or it may have been twenty minutes later – I became aware of somebody coughing softly at my side like a respectful sheep trying to attract the attention of its shepherd, and how can I describe with what thankfulness and astonishment I perceived Jeeves.

 - I don’t know if you have ever spent the night in a summer-house… All the ghost stories you’ve ever read go flitting through the mind, particularly any you know where fellows are found next morning absolutely dead, without a mark on them but with such a look of horror and fear in their eyes that the search party draw in their breath a bit and gaze at each other as much as to say ‘What ho!’

 Strongly recommended for Wodehouse fans or, indeed, novices wanting to dip a toe in the water.

 Perhaps I might here take the opportunity to recommend my own collection of comedic shorts, The Hotel Stories.
 These seven tales are of course in no way worthy of even the humblest comparison to the works of P G Wodehouse; but they have, I hope, their moments.
 Readers – or, indeed, reviewers – welcome!

-And if you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
+P.S. if you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
 You can check out the range of writing on this site via my five pleasure paths.